 Turtle Shell Gallery

-Smithsonian National Museum of the American Indian Collection
+Featuring cultural materials from the Smithsonian National Museum of the American Indian Collection

 Explore how Native Peoples carry forward beliefs, customs, and traditions.
 Historic objects, selected by delegates of Oklahoma’s tribal nations, will be on loan from the Smithsonian’s National Museum of the American Indian, (NMAI) in Washington, D.C.
 The themes of Journey, Community, Perpetuation, and Spirituality are an important part of cultural continuity.
 Contemporary and historic objects are intentionally juxtaposed to bear witness to the long continuum of native culture.